The ONE Major Cause of Relationship ProblemsBy Dr. Margaret Paul

-Once we emotionally abandon ourselves and make others responsible for our feelings, then we need to try to control them to get them to love us and make us feel worthy.
+Once we emotionally abandon ourselves and make others responsible for our feelings, then we need to try to control them to get them to love us and make us feel safe and worthy.
 Trying to control another with anger, blame, criticism, compliance, or withdrawal creates many problems in relationships.

 When we refuse to take care of ourselves financially, instead expecting our partner to take financial responsibility for us, this can create problems.
 This is not a problem if your partner agrees to take financial responsibility for you and you fully accept how he or she takes this responsibility, but if you choose to be financially irresponsible, much conflict can occur over your self-abandonment.